 Speeding, reckless driving or drink-driving are obvious no-nos, but it's also illegal to drive an uninsured car or without a valid licence.

 Driving convictions tell an insurer a lot about how risky you are, and you need to be honest about them.
 You can find all the details on your driving licence record kept by the DVLA.

 And that's it!
 You've got all your information and documents and you're ready to go.

-You can get a quick quote with Cuvva in just a few minutes, whether you're after an hour's insurance or rolling monthly cover with no hidden fees or tie-ins.
+You can get a quick quote with Cuvva in just a few minutes, whether you're after an hour's insurance or cover for 28 days - all with no nasty hidden fees, interest or tie-ins.